DP World Australia has suffered a cyberattack during which hackers reportedly retrieved personal port employee data.

 “The forensic investigation has identified that data was accessed and exfiltrated (removed) from our network.
 We are currently reviewing the impacted data as a priority, but this is a process that may take some time,” DP World said in a statement.

-The EVP of DP World Australia, Nicolaj Noes, informed Australian Broadcasting Corporation (ABC) that: “For some of our colleagues, it was their telephone numbers; for some, it was their address; and then for a very few people, there was a little bit more, a copy of a driver’s licence, etc.”
+The EVP of DP World Australia, Nicolaj Noes, informed the Australian Broadcasting Corporation (ABC) that: “For some of our colleagues, it was their telephone numbers; for some, it was their address; and then for a very few people, there was a little bit more, a copy of a driver’s licence, etc.”

-READ: Pro-Russian hackers suspected in cyber attacks on Canadian ports
+READ: Pro-Russian hackers suspected in cyberattacks on Canadian ports

 DP World further disclosed that it is working with the Australian Signals Directorate/Australian Cyber Security Centre, the National Cyber Security Coordinator, the Minister for Home Affairs and Cyber Security, the Minister for Infrastructure, Transport, and Regional Development, and the Australian Federal Police to conduct this investigation.